 However, what is the most important for me, is that Sarajevo is a city spread over many hills from which you can get the best panoramic views and the most amazing sunsets ever.
 This also means that visiting a neighbour or buying bread in the morning could be called a “trekking” if you need to go to a hill next to your own, but hey, that’s an adventure in itself, isn’t it?

-Avaz Twist Tower – the best spot to watch sunset in Sarajevo
+Avaz Twist Tower – the best viewpoint in Sarajevo to watch the sunset

+Avaz Twis Tower is my favourite viewpoint of Sarajevo.
 If I had to choose top three places with the best view of Sarajevo, Avaz Twist Tower would be on that list.
 Avaz Twist Tower is conveniently located in the city centre and it’s a home to the Bosnian newspaper – Avaz.
 The building which offers a magnificent panorama of Sarajevo is 176 meters high and the observation deck is on the 36th floor.
-This means you can admire the sunset over Sarajevo, watch the traffic at your feet or even play a spy and see what locals are doing in their flats. 😉 The entrance fee costs 1KM which is a really low price considering how beautiful panoramic views you will get from the top.
+This means you can admire the sunset over Sarajevo, watch the traffic at your feet or even play a spy and see what locals are doing in their flats. ;-) The entrance fee costs 1KM which is a really low price considering how beautiful panoramic views you will get from the top.

 Funny fact: each year in the summer there’s an Avaz Twis Tower run organised and those who sign up, have to run to the top of the tower and cover the distance of 780 steps.
 The winner gets a 800 KM prize.
 In 2013, a Pole won this race and run to the top of the Avaz Twist Tower in 3 minutes and 32 seconds.